top of page

 • Suspended sentences of up to 3 months (Section 12a, Paragraph 1, Sentence 1, No. 3 StAG).

-Can the withdrawal of a driving license or a professional ban also lead to a naturalization ban?
+Can the withdrawal of a driving license or a professional ban also lead to a ban on naturalization?

 Yes, so-called reform measures (i.e. withdrawal of a driving license and professional ban) can also lead to exclusion from naturalization in individual cases (Section 12a, Paragraph 1, Sentence 5 of the StAG in conjunction with Section 61 of the StGB).

-If I commit a crime, will I be permanently barred from naturalization?
+If I commit a crime, am I permanently barred from naturalization?

 No, committing criminal offenses only leads to a temporary exclusion from naturalization.
 In this respect, there is a so-called prohibition on exploitation if the penalties have been erased from the Federal Central Register (Section 51 BZRG).